Combinatorics of One-Dimensional Simple Toeplitz Subshifts: Acknowledgement

 \section{Acknowledgement}

 The author would like to thank his thesis advisor Daniel Lenz for his guidance, encouragement and support and Michael Baake for his interest in the authors work.
 He would also like to express his thanks to Siegfried Beckus, Rostislav Grigrochuk and Aitor Pérez for helpful discussions as well as to Tatiana Smirnova-Nagnibeda for fruitful suggestions and the hospitality at the University of Geneva.
+In addition, the author would like to thank the anonymous reviewer for the careful reading of the manuscript and valuable comments during the publication process at ``Ergodic Theory and Dynamical Systems''.
 The author gratefully acknowledges financial support in form of the Thuringian state scholarship (``Landesgraduiertenstipendium'') as well as of the DFG Research Training Group ``Quantum and Gravitational Fields'' (GRK 1523).